-Prevent injury with these protective fitting caps for use on scaffold fitting bolts.
-Fitting caps are designed to slot neatly over the end of the bolts on scaffold fittings, protecting the work force and/or passers-by from catching themselves on any protruding bolts.
+Our scaffold fitting caps are designed to slot neatly over the end of the bolts on scaffold fittings, protecting the workforce and/or passers-by from catching themselves on any protruding bolts.
 Gilray Plant’s fitting caps are sold in bags of 1000.